 Mayor Awards Extra Mile Heroes

-Today, Mayor Jerry Marco recognized three community members as Extra Mile Heros, an award created by the Extra Mile America organization.
+Today, Mayor Jerry Marco recognized three community members as Extra Mile Heroes, an award created by the Extra Mile America organization.
 These awards highlight everyday actions that contribute positively to the community and reflect a “go the extra mile” approach to service.

 The recognitions acknowledge individuals whose work involves practical, often behind-the-scenes efforts that support community well-being.
 In the group photo from left to right are Markie Jeffries, Christopher Boatwright, and Bob Cowgill, pictured with the Mayor.